KitsuneSemCalda/pos-install/README.md

 ## Fast Usage

-1.Using cURL to execute this script fastly
+1. Using cURL to execute this script fastly

 ```bash
 curl -s https://raw.githubusercontent.com/KitsuneSemCalda/pos-install/master/install.sh | sudo bash
 ```

-2.Follow the on-screen prompts and instructions.
+2. Follow the on-screen prompts and instructions.

 ## Usage

-1.Clone the repository or download the script.
+1. Clone the repository or download the script.

 ```bash
    git clone https://github.com/KitsuneSemCalda/pos-install
 ```

-2.Make the script executable.
+2. Make the script executable.

 ```bash
 chmod +x install.sh
 ```

-3.Run the script
+3. Run the script

 ```bash
 ./install.sh
 ```

-4.Follow the on-screen prompts and instructions
+4. Follow the on-screen prompts and instructions

 > [!WARNING]
 > This script performs various system configurations and installations.
-Review the script and understand the changes it makes before running it.
+> Review the script and understand the changes it makes before running it.
 > Use it at your own risk, and make sure to have backups before making significant changes to your system.

-## Credits
+> [!NOTE]

-Feel free to customize and share this script.
-Contributions and feedback are welcome!
+> Feel free to customize and share this script.
+> Contributions and feedback are welcome!

 ## License